What? You thought I was done with SJM books? You bet.

 But Dorian is gonna get another version of reality, and he’s gonna find the love of his life — that’s what I’d like to believe and I rest my eyes on the series as I say that.

-Do I Recommend Throne of Glass Series Order by Sarah J. Maas?
+Do I Recommend Throne of Glass Books in Order?

 If you are interested in fantasy and unrealistic dramas with a knack for humor, dark psychology, and obsessive characters (SJM has an outworldly talent for writing and making other people obsessed with her characters), this might be the right choice for you!